-HFCS welcomes all families, regardless of faith denomination, who are seeking a high quality, faith based, academically excellent educational placement.
+HFCS welcomes all families, regardless of faith denomination, seeking a high-quality, faith-based, academically excellent educational placement.
 During Mass, we welcome non-Catholic students and guests to come up to the minister at Communion and receive a blessing.
 Click here for more FAQs.

-If you are interested in becoming Catholic, there are many opportunities to explore the Catholic faith!
+If you want to become Catholic, there are many opportunities to explore the Catholic faith!
 All three of our affiliate parish communities offer yearly classes in Catholicism called RCIA (for adults) and RCIC (for children).
-See Parish Partners below for more information.